krishn2014/openshift-django/README.md

-Project for getting started with ddjango in openshift.
+Project for getting started with django in openshift.